Logius-standaarden/NL-GOV-profile-for-CloudEvents/Appendix-1.md

-# Appendix 1: JSON, HTTP and Webhooks
+# Appendix 1: Use of JSON, HTTP and Webhook

 This appendix describes how the CloudEvent-NL profile can be applied when using the JSON format, the HTTP protocol and the Webhook pattern.